Visigothic Kingdom: Culture and classical heritage

 However, in fact, the Visigoths were preservers of the classical culture.
 The bathing culture of Andalusia, for example, often said to be a Muslim invention, is a direct continuation of Romano-Visigothic traditions.
-Visigothic Mérida housed baths supplied with water by aqueducts, and such aqueducts are also attested in Cordoba, Cadiz and Recopolis.
+Visigothic Mérida housed baths supplied with water by aqueducts, and such aqueducts are also attested in Córdoba, Cádiz and Recopolis.
 Excavations confirm that Recopolis and Toledo, the Visigothic capital, were heavily influenced by the contemporary Byzantine architecture.
 When the Muslims looted Spain during their conquest they were amazed by the fine and innumerable Visigothic treasures.
 A few of these treasures were preserved as they were buried during the Muslim invasions – e.g., the votive crowns from the treasure of Guarrazar.

 Only the senior monks were allowed to read books of non-Christian or heretic authors.
 This did not stop the rise of intellectuals such as Isidore of Seville, one of the most quoted scholars of the Middle Ages.
 He was known for the breadth of his literary output, highlighted by his Etymologies, an encyclopedia of the knowledge of the epoch that was known and translated throughout medieval Europe.
 Eugenius I of Toledo was both theologian and poet, expert in mathematics and astronomy; Theodulf of Orléans, theologian and poet, after he had fled to the Frankish kingdom, participated in the Carolingian Renaissance.
 A Muslim source referred to Visigothic Seville as the "abode of the sciences".
 The Institutionum disciplinae from the mid seventh/early eight century confirms that Visigothic nobles were not only taught in reading and writing but also in science, medicine, law and philosophy.
 An example of a highly educated nobleman was king Sisebut, who was a patron of learning and writer of poems, one of them about astronomy.